guidolzc/gastoSemanal/README.md

-//Budgets for a Javascript Expense
+# Budgets for a Javascript Expense

 Budget for spending the week or the day